kubernetes/kubernetes/docs/proposals/flexvolume-api.md

     string name = 1; // Name of the volume.
     string fstype = 2; // Requested file system type.
     string read_write_mode = 3;
+    uint64 size = 4; // Size of the volume.
-    map<string, string> secrets = 4; // Secrets required for the driver to talk to its own controller. map<string, string> options = 5; // Extra options passed to the driver.
+    map<string, string> secrets = 5; // Secrets required for the driver to talk to its own controller. map<string, string> options = 6; // Extra options passed to the driver.
 }

 message CreateRequest{